Read-Lab-Confederation/nyc-subway-anthrax-study/README.md

  We also performed a similar approach on the actual control sequence reads for both *B. anthracis* and *B. cereus* to identify presence of *B.anthracis*.

- Next we ran kraken on a metagenome sample, adding varying proportions of *B.anthracis* to test for detection of the *anthracis* reads.
+ Next we ran kraken on a metagenome sample, adding varying proportions of *B.anthracis* and *B. cereus* to test for detection of the *anthracis* reads.

+ Finally we ran the samples that were prior identified to be *B. anthracis* from the nyc subway project, and Kraken detected anthracis reads within each sample.

  The results from Kraken [Control Results](/results/Anthrax_control) suggests that kraken analysis could detect presence of minute amount of sequence reads from the organism.